bb1/thunderbird-mcp/README.md

 ```

 The experimental APIs integrate with Thunderbird's search index and calendar
 services and are usable from other scripts via the MCP server.
+They enable the
+following MCP tools:

+- `searchMessages` – search the message index
+- `sendMail` – compose and dispatch a mail
+- `listCalendars` – list available calendars
+- `searchContacts` – look up contacts the user interacted with

 ## Loading the extension in Thunderbird